EmilioCarreiraOWI/EmilioCarreiraOWI/README.md

 # 👋 Hi there, I'm **Emilio Carreira**!
 🎨 **Creative Web Developer** | 🤖 **AI Enthusiast** | 🌍 **Future Digital Nomad**

-I’m a **third-year student** at **Open Window**, specialising in **Website Development** and **User Experience**.
+I’m a **fourth-year student** at **Open Window**, specialising in **Website Development** and **User Experience**.
 Passionate about solving real-world problems and exploring cutting-edge technologies, my goal is to create meaningful digital experiences that inspire and empower.

 ---